rmagee/qu4rtet/README.rst

 Celery
 ^^^^^^

-This app comes with Celery.

-To run a celery worker:
+To run the celery worker:

 .. code-block:: bash